AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 discovery of ever new phenomena and laws, physics seems more and

-more complex, demanding and complex.
-However, this is only a
+more complicated, demanding and complex.
+However, this is

-partial external view.
-Within physics, in fact, there is an integration process , the aim of which is to give a uniform description of physical phenomena.
+only a partial external view.
+Within physics, in fact, there is also an integration process, the aim of which is to give a uniform description of physical phenomena.

 Unitary